 Selling Cannabis Edibles Legally in Canada

 Though Colorado is a much smaller market than Canada, it provides a snapshot of the potential for future sales of cannabis edibles in Canada.
-In anticipation of the changing laws, cannabis producers and retailers will need to prepare their businesses accordingly.
-Waiting to acquire the necessary licensing until the changes take effect in October could put your business far behind the competition.
+In the wake of these changing laws, cannabis producers and retailers will need to prepare their businesses accordingly.
+Waiting to acquire the necessary licensing until well after the October 17th start date could put your business far behind the competition.

 Depending on the nature of your business, there may be one or more licences that you require in order to take full advantage of the edibles market.
 So, let’s take a look at a few of the licences that you may need in order to produce and/or sell cannabis edibles: